CSNicholson/OneZone/README.md

 <img width="1438" alt="Screenshot 2024-05-21 at 10 08 36" src="https://github.com/CSNicholson/onezone.github.io/assets/168688751/0b33f302-5902-4f41-8acc-bec8ddd87fd6">

 # Unfixed Bugs
 The Classes and Memberships buttons, you click just a little above the text, which i feel for me needs to be fixed to not confuse others.
+Also to add a Menu button (Burger Button) to collapse the Navigation bar so its easier for mobile users to read the page.
+Make sure the buttons on the home page are not colliding together.

 # Validator Testing
 W3C Testing